eusip/POM/README.md

 ## Overview

-This fine-grain annotated POM dataset was produced for opinion mining.
-It includes opinion annotations at the sentence, expression and token levels.
+This dataset is an opinion annotated variant of the Persuasive Opinion Multimedia (POM) corpus.
+It was developed for the opinion prediction task and includes opinion annotations at two levels.
+The first annotation denotes the textual span of the opinion.
+The second annotation denotes the span of opinion components (e.g. holder, target, polarity).
 Further details can be found in ([Garcia et al. 2019 (1)](https://arxiv.org/abs/1902.10102)).
-As part of preprocessing, punctuation was added to the original POM text corpus.
+As part of preprocessing, punctuation was added to the text of the original corpus.
 The dataset is stored as a pickled pandas [MultiIndex DataFrame](https://pandas.pydata.org/pandas-docs/stable/user_guide/advanced.html#hierarchical-indexing-multiindex).

-The hierarchical structure can be understood according to the array which forms the MultiIndex.
-The first element of the index is one of the following values: 'level_0', 'features', 'labels', 'words' or 'seq_level_labels_lvl1'.
+The hierarchical index structure can be understood according to the array which forms the MultiIndex object.
+The first element of the index is one of the following values: 'features', 'labels', 'level_0', 'seq_level_labels_lvl1' or 'words'.

-The value 'level_0' provides a MultiIndex Series containing the following tuple of labels: ['index_text', 'id_sentence', 'level_1'] where 'index_text' indexes the raw filename for each movie review, 'id_sentence' indexes the sentences in the review, and 'level_1' indexes each word in each sentence.
+The value 'words' provides a MultiIndex Series containing the following tuple of values: ['index_text', 'id_sentence', 'level_1'] where 'index_text' indexes the raw filename for each movie review, 'id_sentence' indexes the sentences in the review, and 'level_1' indexes each word in each sentence.
 This MultiIndex Series indexes the rows of each of the following Dataframes.

-### Level 2: Features
+### Level 2: Feature Series

-Dataset features (columns) are indexed according to the tuple ('features', [feature name], dimension) where the number of dimensions count the number of columns that comprise a particular feature.
+Feature series are indexed according to the tuple ('features', [feature name], dimension) where the number of dimensions count the number of series that comprise a particular feature.

 | feature name          | feature type          | dimensions |
 | --------------------- | --------------------- | ---------- |